 Ryan: Totally agree.

-Roberta: If you lose the, if you lose confidence in the vote, you’ve lost democracy.
+Roberta: If you lose confidence in the vote, you’ve lost democracy.
 And that is why that has been a weapon of Trump’s.
 He is chipping away at democracy by stating that our election system is fraudulent and corrupt.
 And which it is not.

 Ryan: I would say that has also worked for some, for some part of the time.
-We’ve had disenfranchisement built into the constitution for, since its birth.
+We’ve had disenfranchisement built into the constitution since its birth.
 So yes.
-Three-fifths of man is legal and we have man in the sentence.
-So, Mm-Hmm.
-Work is relative, shall we say.
-Mm-Hmm.
+Three-fifths of a man is legal and we have “man” in the sentence.
+So, ‘work’ is relative, shall we say.

-And absolutely that, that is appalling.
-Our whole government is built on racism, so.
-And, you know, I don’t want to go sexism.
+Roberta: Yeah, I hear you.
+And absolutely, that is appalling.
+Our whole government is built on racism.
+And, you know, I don’t want to get into sexism.
 Yeah, that too.

 Ryan: So let’s say it’s a work in progress.